bpowell461/Sortie-Planner/README.md

 1. To launch the client, open your shell and navigate to **\sortie-planner\SortieClient\src\app**
 2. Enter the command: `$npm start`
 3. On your browser, go to the IP it says it is listening on at the bottom line (This is usually localhost:4200)
-4. You should see the I-SPAMM website open up.
+4. You should see the Sortie website open up.
 5. To launch the server, navigate to the **\i-spamm\SortieServer** on the project folder
 6. Enter the command: `$node .\server.js`
 7. Go to 'localhost:8000' on your browser to interact with the server.